marvisdan/GoodPlacetoGo/README.md

 Test Glose

-This project use creat-react-app and some librairies like
+This project use create-react-app and some librairies like
 - react
 - redux
 - redux-saga